The Feast of the Immaculate Conception

 Barcelona Cathedral

 The Feast of the Immaculate Conception is an important day for Catholics.
-It is therefore a wonderful day to visit the Cathedral (Santa Església Catedral Basílica de Barcelona) in El Gotico.
-It is a large and looming gothic building.
+It is, therefore, a wonderful day to visit the Cathedral (Santa Església Catedral Basílica de Barcelona) in El Gotico.
+It is a large and looming Gothic building.
 Although works are currently being carried out on the façade, the interior of the building is available to view.
-With high ceilings and ornate stone work, it is atmospheric and awe-inspiring.
+With high ceilings and ornate stonework, it is atmospheric and awe-inspiring.

 There is a small chapel within the church devoted to the Immaculate Conception (Capella de Inmaculada Concepcion) on your right as you enter the building.
 This is open to the public for this special day and worshippers can be seen kneeling in prayer before a statue of the Virgin Mary.